make-software/casper-account-info-contract/README.md

 #### disable_admin

-Disabled existing admin account.
+Disables existing admin account.
 Fails if the account is not an admin or if there is only one admin account left.

 Arguments: